Washington District Improves Bus Operations, Customer Service With Bytecurve - School Transportation News

 Making Smart Management Easier

 A 10-year veteran of student transportation, Dutton runs 116 buses for the district of 16,000 students.
-The district uses Tyler Versatrans for routing, which integrates with Bytecurve’s technology that helps manage and improve its daily operations.
+The district uses Tyler Versatrans for routing and Geotab for telematics, both of which integrate with Bytecurve’s technology that helps manage and improve its daily operations.
 That comes in handy as Dutton is heavily focused on analyzing data to see how operations can be improved.

 “I always felt there was software missing for dispatch,” Dutton stated.
 He said he appreciates how Bytecurve Scheduling and Dispatch allows dispatchers to have eyes on real-time bus locations in order to quickly respond to parent inquiries on bus status.